Gee-Hive/alx-system_engineering-devops/0x00-shell_basics/README.md

 **File 2-bring_me_home** runs a script that changed the current directory to home directory **File 3-listfiles** runs a script that displays current directory in long format **File 4-listmorefiles** run script that displays  current directory contents, including hidden files (starting with .)
+**file 5-listfilesdigitonly** displays content of current directory with user and groupID